Dhiraj Kumar Nath

-Dhiraj Kumar Nath (January 9, 1945 – January 5, 2018) was a Bangladeshi diplomat.
+Dhiraj Kumar Nath (9 January 1945 – 5 January 2018) was a Bangladeshi civil servant.
 He was named as an advisor of the interim caretaker government of Bangladesh in October 2006.

 Education and career

 Nath was born in the Rafiqpur village of Begumganj thana of Noakhali district.
 His father was the late Karuna Kanta Nath and mother the late Shabitri Sundari Debi.